 #4 Don't criticise your in-laws to your spouse

 There's a fine line between communicating how you feel about their treatment of you.
 Your partner will naturally have loyalty to his or her family, and attacking his or her loved ones will inevitably bring tension into your relationship.
 Instead of "How can he/she say that about me?", consider rephrasing it into something like, "I'm a little uncomfortable with what he said regarding..." or "What your mother said had me confused."
+(Also read: 6 ways to save your marriage when your mother-in-law hates you)

 #5 The only person you can change is you

 You've tried everything in the book but your in-laws are still rude, bossy or nosey.
-You can't control their action but you can control how you react to the situation.
+You can't control their behaviour but you can control how you react to the situation.
 You don't have to let their words or actions get to you but allow them to roll off your back.
 If what he or she is saying doesn't threaten your relationship, it's best to let it slide.